evan-mckee/esp/README.md

 # esp
 Description of Evan Style Python with examples.

-My art teacher used to say that drawing was like writing your
+My highschool art teacher used to say that drawing was like writing your
 signature: If you do it long enough, not only do you get better, but you get a style that's all your own.
 When I started coding in Python, I did it like everyone else: One .py file, one class,